Dickerson homers as Marlins beat Cubs 5-1 in playoff opener

-CHICAGO (AP) — Corey Dickerson hit a three-run homer off a fading Kyle Hendricks in the seventh inning, and the Miami Marlins beat the Chicago Cubs 5-1 on Wednesday in Game 1 of their NL wild-card series.
+Corey Dickerson hit a three-run homer off a fading Hendricks in the seventh inning, and Miami beat the Chicago Cubs 5-1 on Wednesday in Game 1 of their NL wild-card series.

 Jesús Aguilar also homered and Sandy Alcantara pitched three-hit ball into the seventh as Miami conjured up memories of past playoff magic in the franchise’s first postseason game since it won the World Series in 2003.
 The Marlins, who rallied past the Cubs in a memorable NLCS that year, have never lost a playoff series.

+This year’s Marlins weren’t supposed to make the playoffs, not after losing 105 games in 2019 and dealing with a coronavirus outbreak early this season.
+Dickerson said all the adversity helped turn them into a better team.

+“We don’t care about who’s the hero,” he said.
+“We want to pass the bat to the next guy. … We don’t care.
+We want to cheer for one another, play for one another.
+That’s what makes this game fun.”

 Game 2 of the best-of-three series is Thursday.
-Yu Darvish starts for the Central champion Cubs, while rookie right-hander Sixto Sánchez pitches for upstart Miami, looking to make an unexpected division series trip in the same season that roughly half the roster was sidelined by COVID-19.
+Yu Darvish starts for the Central champion Cubs, and rookie right-hander Sixto Sánchez get the ball for upstart Miami.

+“We’ve got to come in tomorrow and find a way.
+That’s it,” Cubs first baseman Anthony Rizzo said.

-The Marlins may be without center fielder Starling Marte after he was hit on the left hand by a fastball in the ninth inning.
-Marte was in obvious pain and quickly retreated down the clubhouse tunnel.
-He was replaced by Monte Harrison.
-No immediate update was given on his status.
+The Marlins could be without center fielder Starling Marte after he had his left hand broken by a fastball in the ninth inning.
+The team says Marte has a non-displaced fracture of his fifth metacarpal.
+Miami is optimistic and is still considering him day to day.

+Marte got the start after he was hit on the front of his helmet by a fastball during Sunday’s regular-season finale against the Yankees.

+“He’s been like a target almost,” manager Don Mattingly said.
+“But he’s been bouncing back from everything else so hopefully we get good results with everything and we’ll see where he’s at.”

 Miami was 0 for 9 with runners in scoring position before Dickerson drove Hendricks’ 106th pitch just over the wall in left-center for his first career playoff homer, erasing the Cubs’ 1-0 lead on a cool, blustery afternoon.

-After Hendricks was pulled by first-year manager David Ross, Marte singled and Aguilar hit a drive to right off Jeremy Jeffress for his third career playoff homer.
+After Hendricks was pulled by first-year manager David Ross, Marte singled and Aguilar hit a drive to right off Jeremy Jeffress for his third playoff homer.

+“I’ve been feeling so strong at the end of games,” Hendricks said.
+“I was making good pitches and I made good pitches to Dickerson all day long.
+That’s wasn’t a bad pitch.
+He just jumped on it.”

 The last time the Marlins scored five or more runs in an inning during a playoff game was Oct.
 14, 2003, at Wrigley Field, when the club scored eight times in the eighth during Game 6 of the NLCS.
 That outburst included fan Steve Bartman deflecting Luis Castillo’s foul ball as Cubs left fielder Moises Alou tried to make a leaping catch.